 ‘I’m really impressed that he wants to do more.
 They have done so much to allow the voice of young people to be heard.
 He has not told you half of the things that he does.
 He is a very busy young man.
 I am proud that he has chosen to be a youth worker.’

-Rashioh Koroma, from Birmingham shared about the trauma of friends who were forced to become child soldiers in Sierre Leone and the strategy and motivation of those who were engaged in conscripting children into factional armies.
+Rashioh Koroma, from Birmingham, shared about the trauma of friends who were forced to become child soldiers in Sierre Leone and the strategy and motivation of those who were engaged in conscripting children into factional armies.
 He came to the UK as an ‘unaccompanied minor’ from Sierra Leone.
 He and some friends created the Peace Band as a means of healing and raising awareness about the issue of child soldiers.
 The Band sang a song to during the programme.

 Dr David Earle said that he was impressed by Rashio and his friends who had dealt with their very difficult circumstances of growing up in Sierre Leone by not getting resentful and bitter but by turning their situation into something positive.
 He had done many activities some that he had not mentioned in his talk.

-Elisa Brann (Photo left receiving award) shared about her time with the Youth Service International in Holland.
+Elisa Brann (Photo left receiving the award) shared about her time with the Youth Service International in Holland.
 She took a gap year to attend a service project leadership training course, first working in small groups then later initiating and carrying out their own projects working with immigrant communities in Holand.
-On returning to London in Autumn of 2008, as part of Global Peace Festival, she put her skills into a series of seven or eight service projects, involving 300 young people from Europe ranging from environment clean up projects to decorating community centres.
-Currently she is a University student who volunteers in various activities without taking a leadership role trying to practice a lifestyle of living for the sake of others.
+On returning to London in the Autumn of 2008, as part of the Global Peace Festival, she put her skills into a series of seven or eight service projects, involving 300 young people from Europe ranging from environment clean up projects to decorating community centres.
+Currently, she is a University student who volunteers in various activities without taking a leadership role trying to practice a lifestyle of living for the sake of others.

 An awardee, Shabnam Khan, (photo left) is very active in Muslim youth activities to teach Qur’anic Arabic, producing radio programmes for a Community Radio station, empowering young people through a programme called VIP Minds – Vision Inspires Passionate Minds and running a Muslim Youth helpline.